test-runner-js/test-runner/README.md

 $ test-runner [<options>] <file> ...
 ```

+### Test file basics

 A test file is a module which exports a [test object model](https://github.com/test-runner-js/test-object-model) instance.
+Once written, a test file can be run in Node.js using [test-runner](https://github.com/test-runner-js/test-runner) or [esm-runner](https://github.com/test-runner-js/esm-runner) or in the browser (Chromium) using [web-runner](https://github.com/test-runner-js/web-runner).
 Add tests to the model by invoking [`tom.test`](https://github.com/test-runner-js/test-object-model/blob/master/docs/API.md#module_test-object-model--Tom+test) with a name and test function.
-Once a test file is written, it can be run in Node.js using [test-runner](https://github.com/test-runner-js/test-runner), [esm-runner](https://github.com/test-runner-js/esm-runner) or [mc-runner](https://github.com/test-runner-js/mc-runner) or in the browser (Chromium) using [web-runner](https://github.com/test-runner-js/web-runner).

 Trivial test file example.
 If the test function throws or returns a rejected promise it is considered a fail.